Casa de las Tortugas

 Another turtle variant from the House of the Turtles.
 I only regret that I didn't photograph them all!

+Massive terracing on different levels differentiates structures by height.
 The relative elevations of Governor's Palace (left) and House of the Turtles (right) is striking.
 Both buildings rest on Platform 2, but the Governor's Palace has an additional two platforms which give it additional height.
 Thus the top of the House of the Turtles is approximately even with the Governors' foundation level.

+From the House of the Turtles, grand vistas relate the various ceremonial areas.
 Looking down through the single door on the south side of Turtles, one can see how it aligns with the general north/south axis of the site, the Nunnery Quadrangle, and perhaps most importantly, the Ballcourt which was a prime area for exciting rubber ball games and imposing ritual-political performances.

 Everywhere at Uxmal, wonderful vistas continually open up, emphasizing how important architectural grouping and the shaping of public spaces must have been to the Maya.

+Floor plan of the House of the Turtles shows rooms with thrones & benches.
 The House of the Turtles is a small building 96 feet long and 33 feet wide, composed of seven chambers.

-"Three long rooms lie parallel to one another in the center, while two pairs of shorter transverse rooms are at the ends.
+Three long rooms lie parallel to one another in the center, while two pairs of shorter transverse rooms are at the ends.
 The central rooms communicate with one another and have a single entrance on the north and three on the south.

 At the east end are three doorways, and there were probably three doors on the west.
 The south and east doorway groupings are carefully proportioned in balanced, hierarchical arrangements.
-In several of the rooms are low masonry benches."
+In several of the rooms are low masonry benches.

-"Like the House of the Governor, the House of the Turtles is constructed with an interior core of lime concrete and superbly finished facing stones.
-It was undoubtedly built within a few years of the larger edifice," possibly by the same architects and skilled workmen.
+Like the House of the Governor, the House of the Turtles is constructed with an interior core of lime concrete and superbly finished facing stones.
+It was undoubtedly built within a few years of the larger edifice, possibly by the same architects and skilled workmen.

 Jeff Karl Kowalski, "The House of the Governor: A Maya Palace of Uxmal, Yucatan, Mexico", p.
 12